-GASOLINES CONTAINING MMT
+GASOLINE CONTAINING MMT

-Some gasolines contain an octane-enhancing additive called MMT (methylcyclopentadienyl manganese tricarbonyl).
+Some gasoline contain an octane enhancing additive called MMT (Methylcy-clopentadienyl Manganese Tricarbonyl).

-Toyota does not recommend the use of gasolines that contain MMT.
-If fuels containing MMT are used, your emission control system may be adversely affected.
+Toyota does not recommend the use of gasoline that contains MMT.
+If fuel containing MMT is used, your emission control system may be adversely affected.
 The Malfunction Indicator Lamp on the instrument cluster may come on.
 If this happens, contact your Toyota dealer for service.